-Fall 2024 Back to the Southwest, 10.19.24 - 11.13.24, Part 12, Snow Canyon State Park/Padre Canyon, UT
+Fall 2024 Back to the Southwest, 10.19.24 - 11.13.24, Part 12 of 15, Snow Canyon State Park/Padre Canyon, UT

 For our second day in St. George, Debbie stayed home.
 Bridgit and I followed Darren back to Snow Canyon State Park and we parked our Jeep at the Red Sands Trailhead which is across from the campground and roughly halfway between the north and south entrances.
 The three of us drove down south out of the park and then curved back up north and parked at the Tuacahn Amphitheater.
 This was the southern trailhead for Padre Canyon.
 The trail started out gradually ascending above the amphitheater and then climbed in earnest to a high gap far above.
 I think that first climb was around seven hundred feet of gain to the gap.
 When we got to the gap and looked through to the other side we were looking down into Padre Canyon and the view was magnificient!.